join-monster/join-monster/README.md

 ## How It Works

 Join Monster fetches only the data you need - *nothing more, nothing less*, just like to original philosophy of GraphQL.
 It reads the parsed GraphQL query, looks at your schema definition, and generates the SQL automatically that will fetch no more than what is required to fulfill the request.
+All data fetching for all resources becomes a single batch request.

 Instead of writing the SQL yourself, you configure the schema definition with a bit of additional metadata about the SQL schema.
 Your queries can be as simple as this: